leggetter/nexmo-caller-id/README.md

 # How to make your own Caller ID with Number Insight API from Nexmo using Ruby and Sinatra

-The [Number Insight Advanced Async API](https://docs.nexmo.com/number-insight/advanced-async)  is a powerful API that looks up roaming information about a phone number on top of the info already returned by the [Number Insight Advanced Standard API](https://docs.nexmo.com/number-insight/standard).
+The [Number Insight Advanced Async API](https://docs.nexmo.com/number-insight/advanced-async) is an API that looks up roaming information about a phone number on top of the info already returned by the [Number Insight Advanced Standard API](https://docs.nexmo.com/number-insight/standard).

 The Number Insight API can lookup:
 - A phone number's country name, code, & prefix